X-9171/ASharp/README.md

 Refer to [The BASIC manual](http://www.bitsavers.org/pdf/phaseOneSystems/oasis/BASIC_Language_Reference_Manual_Mar80.pdf) If you actually want to code something.
 > “Do, or do not.
 There is no ‘try’.” – Yoda
 ## Extras
 The file format for A♯ is .a#.
+I have prepared a A♯ game for you (its Tic-Tac-Toe):
 ```BASIC
 2 PRINT TAB(30);"TIC-TAC-TOE"
 4 PRINT TAB(15);"CREATIVE COMPUTING  MORRISTOWN, NEW JERSEY"